mariaahmed-sec/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 This repository contains my hands-on cybersecurity practice, labs, and learning summaries as I build skills toward a SOC / Cybersecurity Analyst role.
+> **Note:** This repository documents learning and applied reasoning from cybersecurity coursework and hands-on labs.
+Content is intentionally foundational and evolves as knowledge expands.
 ---

 ## 🔗 Public Profiles & Certifications